scc-digitalhub/validation-framework/library/docs/example.md

                        description=DESC)
 ```

 We then instantiate a `Client` object with which we can interact with storages and create runs.
 A `Client` can accept various parameters.
 We can pass endpoints and credentials for the backend stores, and ids/names for *projects* and *experiments*.
 Both the latest are organizational unit of validation/profiling processes.
-Specifing a `project_id` is only required if you use the *DigitalHub* backend as *metadata store*.
+Specifing a `project_name` is only required if you use the *DigitalHub* backend as *metadata store*.
 We can provide an `experiment_title` parameter to the constructor in the following way.

 ```python